West Belmar, New Jersey: Geography

 West Belmar is in southeastern Monmouth County, on the eastern edge of Wall Township.
 It is bordered to the north by the borough of Belmar and to the east by the borough of Lake Como.
 The borough of Spring Lake Heights touches the southeast corner of the CDP, and Route 35 (River Road) forms the CDP's western boundary.
 Route 35 leads north into Belmar and south 6 mi to Point Pleasant Beach.
 Route 71 runs through the east side of the CDP, leading north into Belmar and south through Spring Lake Heights to Sea Girt and Manasquan.
 Route 138, the eastern continuation of Interstate 195, has its eastern terminus at Route 70 on the border of West Belmar.
 Via Interstate 195, Trenton, the state capital, is 41 mi to the west.

 According to the United States Census Bureau, the West Belmar CDP has an area of 0.47 mi2, all land.

 Demographics

+West Belmar first appeared as an unincorporated community in the 1950 U.S. census.
+It did not appear in the 1970 U.S. census or the 1980 U.S. census; and then was listed as a census designated place in the 1990 U.S. census.